hamidghaedi/Unsupervised_Clustering_for_Gene_Expression_data/README.md

 ### [2&3] Dissimilarity matrix calculation & applying clustering algorithms:

 Clustering is grouping similar samples into one cluster and keeping them far from disimilar samples.
 There are a diverse list of dissimilarity matrix calculation methods (distance measures).
 To see list of available distance measures please check ```?stats::dist``` and ```?vegan::vegdist()```.
 The latter need to have the ```vegan``` package to be installed.
-For gene expression clustering both Euclidean and correlation based measures (like Pearson and 1-Pearson) can be used.
+For log-transformed gene expression, Euclidean based measures can be applied.
+For RNA-seq normalised counts, correlation based measures (Pearson, Spearman) or a Poisson-based distance can be used.

 *Clustering algorithms*: two most widely used algorithms are K-means clustering and hierarchical clustering.
 To see more algorithms please check ```diceR``` package [vignettes](https://cran.r-project.org/web/packages/diceR/vignettes/overview.html).